BETH MACY

 Beth is an award-winning journalist on the problems in American society that have never gotten the attention they deserve.
 Of late, her work has focused on the opioid epidemic that is ravaging America.
 Her talks explore the root causes, the side effects that ensue, and most importantly how we can cure the problem.

-Beth Macy is a Virginia-based journalist with three decades of experience and an award-winning author of three New York Times bestselling books: Factory Man, Truevine and Dopesick: Dealers, Doctors, and the Drug Company That Addicted America.
-Her first book, Factory Man, won a J. Anthony Lukas Prize and Dopesick was short-listed for the Carnegie Medal, won the L.A.
+Beth Macy is a Virginia-based journalist who writes about outsiders and underdogs.
+Raised poor in a small Ohio community, she is the award-winning author of three New York Times bestselling books examining rural communities left behind by corporate greed and political indifference.
+Her first book, Factory Man, explored the aftermath of globalization and won a J. Anthony Lukas Prize.
+Dopesick was short-listed for the Carnegie Medal, won the L.A.
 Times Book Prize for Science and Technology, and was described as a “masterwork of narrative nonfiction” by The New York Times.
-Dopesick has now been made into a Peabody award-winning and Emmy-winning Hulu series on which she acted as an executive producer and cowriter.
-Her fourth book, Raising Lazarus: Hope, Justice, and the Future of America’s Overdose Crisis, was published on August 16, 2022.

 Speech topics